 This reef to table sea salt is 100% pure and harvested locally from the Brenton Reef area of Ocean Drive.
 You can purchase a blend at Virgin & Aged while shopping on Thames Street.

-Bring walking shoes, a layer for the evening and a good book (or two).
+Bring walking shoes, these Sperry’s below are a favorite, a layer for the evening and a good book (or two).
 The Age of Innocence by Edith Wharton, won the 1921 Pulitzer Prize for fiction.
 Set in the 1870's during the Gilded Age when the New York upper-class spent their summers in Newport and society people ‘dreaded scandal more than disease.'
 If you haven’t read this classic, during your visit to Newport would be the perfect time.

 Click to see where we roamed in My Maps.